 Table 4.
 Summary of diagnostic accuracy of high-speed video analysis (HSVA) from evaluation in consecutive patients suspected of PCD.
 Two studies fitted the PICO and inclusion criteria.

 Papon et al. measured 12 parameters of ciliary beat pattern, including ciliary beat frequency.
 The distance travelled by the cilia tip weighted by the percentage of beating edges had the best sensitivity (0.96) and specificity (0.95) to distinguish 10 PCD positive from 15 PCD negative patients [42].
 Using this parameter in 9 patients with previously inconclusive diagnoses, it was possible to support the diagnosis of PCD in 4 cases and exclude it in 2.
 Jackson et al. found a sensitivity of 1.00 and specificity of 0.93 for the combination of ciliary beat frequency measurement and beat pattern evaluation in a cohort of 625 referrals, including 60 PCD positive [26].

+Overall confidence in this evidence is low mainly because diagnostic performance is not informative of downstream consequences of further clinical management based on the assessment of HSVA and because of study limitations (HSVA was widely used as part of the reference standard and lack of blinding).”

 Narrative review of additional evidence